 Dress Code: Clean and appropriately worn clothes are required at all times.
 Nametags are to be worn in the VTH at all times.
-You are required to carry a stethoscope, thermometer, pen light, a watch (digital or second hand) and bandage scissors in the VTH.
+You are required to carry a stethoscope, thermometer, pen light, a watch (digital or second hand) and bandage scissors in the VTH scrub suits are not to be worn out of the operating room unless under coveralls or lab coats.
+For field service you will need coveralls and boots (spare coveralls should be available to replace dirty ones).
+Upon return from a field service call, students must change their clothes and sanitize or change boots before working in the VTH.
+This dress code requirement is designed to present students as professionals.
+No other type of clothing will be allowed for 4th year students in the hospital.